OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

 ## Get a range within a worksheet

-For examples that show how to get a range within a worksheet, see [Work with Ranges using the Excel JavaScript API](excel-add-ins-ranges.md).
+For examples that show how to get a range within a worksheet, see [Work with ranges using the Excel JavaScript API](excel-add-ins-ranges.md).

 ## Data protection